Alessandro Cadario is an Italian conductor known for his refined,

 Maggio Musicale Fiorentino Festival for the world premiere of Jeanne

-House in Muscat and debuted at Teatro Bellini di Catania and at Opéra
+Massimo di Palermo, Royal Opera House in Muscat and debuted at Teatro

-Royal de Wallonie in Liège.
+Bellini di Catania and at Opéra Royal de Wallonie in Liège.
+In the last

-Roma for Strauss’s Die Fledermaus, at the Teatro Filarmonico for
+Roma for Strauss’s Die Fledermaus.

 He graduated in Orchestra Conducting at Conservatorio G. Verdi in Milan